Occupational & Environmental Studies

 Centre for Safety and Health at Work

-EIRE Study (nEonicotinoid Insecticide exposuRE research)
+EIRE Study (nEonicotinoid Insecticide exposuREs)

-EIRE is a study, among the Irish population, of environmental and occupational exposure to neonicotinoid insecticides using a human biomonitoring strategy.
-The study is being led by Dr Alison Connolly of the UCD School of Public Health, Physiotherapy and Sports Science.
+The EIRE study is a study of exposures to neonicotinoid insecticides among the Irish population using a human biomonitoring strategy.
+Dr Alison Connolly, Assistant Professor in the UCD School of Public Health, Physiotherapy and Sports Science, is the lead for the study.

 This study is funded by the Science Foundation Ireland (SFI) pathway programme.